liamross/developmental/content/blog/keyboard-navigation-focus-styles/index.md

 }
 ```

-This is personal preference, but it provides an easy way for individual hook
+The fact that it uses a subscriber pattern is personal preference, you could
+just as easily do an event listener pattern, or any method to allow individual
-instances to subscribe to the listener results.
+hooks to subscribe to the result.

+The reason for creating an observable class is that we can instantiate it a
+single time and then subscribe and unsubscribe hooks as they are created /
+unmounted.
+This is more efficient than each hook adding it's own listeners.

 Next, we are going to add the same JavaScript listeners, as well as some checks
 when new subscribers are added, or all subscribers are removed.